rogersdba/SQL-SERVER-DAILY-HEALTH-CHECK/README.md

 # SQL-SERVER-DAILY-HEALTH-CHECK
 Are you a Senior Sql Server DBA or novice looking for a simple Daily Sql Server Health Check?
-The scripts below check some of the items as a SQLDBA for over 15 years I check on a daily basis.
+As a Senior dba for over 15 years the scripts below check some of items I check on a daily basis.

 Perform a Daily Sql Server Health Check on your Sql Server 2012 version and above.
 The scripts will create the following tables and items.